stephenkati/Professional-portfolio-v2/README.md

 # 📖 [Professonal-portfolio-v2] <a name="about-project"></a>

-**[Professonal-portfolio-v2]** Is the second portfolio.
+**[Professonal-portfolio-v2]** Is a second portfolio.
 This portfolio discusses my skills, six most impressive projects I have built, and provides more information on how to contact me.
 This portfolio is build using React and Vite.

 ## 🛠 Built With <a name="built-with"></a>